TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 Modular software allows easy feature expansion without hardware changes.

 ### Alignment with Intended Function
-The Central Computer design precisely fulfills its core functions:
+The Central Computer design fulfills its core functions:
 - Signal Detection:
-By leveraging onboard Wi-Fi and Bluetooth, the system is capable of detecting both Standard and Broadcast RID messages in compliance with FAA regulations.
+By leveraging *onboard Wi-Fi and Bluetooth, the system is capable of detecting both Standard and Broadcast RID messages in compliance with FAA regulations.
 - Data Parsing and Processing:
 The onboard Python-based parsing software reliably interprets captured packets and extracts metadata such as drone ID, coordinates, and operator information.
 - Communication:
-Using HTTP/REST protocols, the system successfully transmits parsed data to the central database/server, facilitating aggregation, visualization, and historical logging.
+Using HTTPS protocols, the system successfully transmits parsed data to the central database/server, facilitating aggregation, visualization, and historical logging.
 - Human Interaction:
 Through terminal access (either direct or remote), developers and administrators can perform system checks, update software, or review logs.

-The Central Computer, built on a Raspberry Pi 5, is demonstrably fit for its intended role in the drone detection system.
+(might take out)The Central Computer, built on a Raspberry Pi 5, is demonstrably fit for its intended role in the drone detection system.
 It meets every specified constraint—technical, logistical, and regulatory—while delivering reliable, scalable, and cost-effective functionality.
 The design not only supports current system requirements but also provides a solid foundation for future enhancements.

 ## References